psterzinger/softpen_supplementary/README.md

 This repo contains all materials to the paper:  *Maximum softly-penalized likelihood for mixed effects logistic regression*.

-- **Data**: Contains the Culcita data and the conditional inference data, that is analysed in Sections 3 and 8 in the paper.
+- **Data**: Contains the Culcita data and the conditional inference data that is analysed in Sections 3 and 8 in the paper.
 - **Results**: Holds all numerical results from analyses and simulations in the paper and the supplementary material.
 - **Scripts**: All scripts to recreate the numerical results in the paper.
 	- **./Functions**: Contains the scripts `MSPAL.R` and `mv_MSPAL.R` which contain all functions used for the estimations and simulations as well as for the generation of figures and tables.